Raury

-Raury Deshawn Tullis (born June 10, 1996) is an American singer-songwriter and rapper from Atlanta, Georgia.
-He is known for his eclectic sound mixing soul, hip hop and folk.
-He was born and raised in Stone Mountain, Georgia.
+Raury Deshawn Tullis (born June 10, 1996) is an American singer-songwriter and rapper.
+He is known for his eclectic sound, mixing the genres of soul, hip hop and folk.
+Born and raised in Stone Mountain, Georgia, he was the inaugural artist signed to the Georgia-based record label Love Renaissance in 2012.
+He released his debut mixtape Indigo Child in August 2014 to critical acclaim, leading him to sign a recording contract from Columbia Records.
+His debut studio album, All We Need (2015) was released the following year and marked his sole entry on the Billboard 200.
+After departing the label in 2018, he released three follow-up albums independently.
 He was also a member to the C5 Georgia Youth Foundation.

-Raury released his debut mixtape Indigo Child, on August 25, 2014.
-The mixtape reached many ears and the success of his mixtape led to a record deal with Columbia Records.

 Early life

 Raury Deshawn Tullis was born on June 10, 1996, in Stone Mountain, Georgia.
 It was at age fourteen when Raury decided that he wanted to work with music for the rest of his life.
 When he was fifteen he started to record and produce music in his friends basement.
 At that time he was writing songs and putting together projects, but he was too shy to put it out there.
 Influenced by 2Pac, a lot of his early music was sad, aggressive, and about love.
 His music told stories and he used music as a tool to express himself.
 In high school, Raury played guitar in a cover band.
 In 2014, the year Raury graduated, he threw a music festival called Raurfest on his 18th birthday.
 He then issued a free digital download of his mixtape Indigo Child, and led him to his popularity.